 If you’ve got up to £500/$500 or so to spend on your first DSLR, you’re very much spoilt for choice.
 Not only do you have a raft of brand new models to consider, but there are also many older ones that manufacturers typically subject to discounts and cashback offers to hook you into their system.

-Over at Nikon and both the D3400 and D3500 have 24.2MP sensors and can shoot at 5fps, and each is furnished with an 11-point AF system.
+On Nikon's side, both the D3400 and D3500 have 24.2MP sensors and can shoot at 5fps, and each is furnished with an 11-point AF system.

 With very similar headline specs, Nikon’s D3500 actually features a newer design of sensor, even though they share same resolution.
 Handling has also been refined, with a larger handgrip for improved comfort.
 That's not forgetting the battery life, which has jumped from an already impressive 1,200 shots to 1,550 shots.